 Many IT organisations have suffered from a poor relationship and image with their customers.
-Often this has been because of poor service and delivery issues, however in many cases this is really due to poor communications.
-A key recurring issue in particular is the inability of the IT team to present meaningful, honest and relevant information about what they do and how it delivers value.
+Often this has been because of poor service and delivery issues, however, in many cases, this is really due to poor communications.
+A key recurring issue, in particular, is the inability of the IT team to present meaningful, honest, and relevant information about what they do and how it delivers value.

 What tends to be produced is simply IT’s view of what is important – i.e what it does.
-The focus also of this reporting also often fails to capture the actual impact and relevance to the customer of of what has or hasn’t been delivered.
+The focus also of this reporting also often fails to capture the actual impact and relevance to the customer of what has or hasn’t been delivered.

-In short IT tends to report on what it does not how it delivers value.
+In short, IT tends to report on what it does not how it delivers value.
 This has a double negative effect on the customer – if they have had a bad service experience they don’t want to then be told by IT that everything is OK and that IT has done a great job…!

-This is where poor SLAs really don’t help as well, if they don’t reflect the real business need, and are then followed (too much) to the letter by the IT organisation.
+This is where poor SLAs really doesn’t help as well, if they don’t reflect the real business need, and are then followed (too much) to the letter by the IT organisation.
 SLAs and the associated reporting output must relate to services and not just IT technical components.

-So if SLAs are set for server availability at 99.x – the SLA could be met but the customer won’t be happy if there is a failure within the in the permitted downtime but which occurs during a key business time.
+So if SLAs are set for server availability at 99.x – the SLA could be met but the customer won’t be happy if there is a failure within the permitted downtime but which occurs during a key business time.
 We still tend to churn out reports about blanket incident management and availability and SLA performance, expecting customers to be interested and thank us, whereas we could provide them with much more focused information about how we have or haven’t delivered their service to meet their business needs.

-Ideally you will want to produce simple summary metrics and dashboards for your customers that represent the ‘bundle’ of actions that combine to deliver a ‘service’ to them.
+Ideally, you will want to produce simple summary metrics and dashboards for your customers that represent the ‘bundle’ of actions that combine to deliver a ‘service’ to them.
 So a RAG report on the ‘finance’ service may include some key availability measures of a variety of systems (e.g. at specific times for fund transfers), plus support performance (thresholds on incidents), plus some customer feedback and perhaps a key metric (like successful processing of a purchase or sales transaction, or on a wider scale, whether financial processing deadlines are met).